BOARD OF GOVERNORS:

 state bar membership.
 Additionally, clarifies the relationship and responsibilities of the Oregon

 State Bar's Board of Governors and the Board of Bar Examiners.

-2. LC 544 - Custodianship - Allows the Oregon State Bar to take custodianship of an attorney's files
+2. HB 2327 - Custodianship - Allows the Oregon State Bar to take custodianship of an attorney's

 corporations are required to appear through counsel.